Caroline Arnold's Books

 Although I mostly write non-fiction books for children, I occasionally write fiction.
 I have also tried my hand at writing for television and writing the text for interactive CD Roms.
 I have never written a book for adults although I have written articles for adults about writing for children.

-In addition to writing I teach part-time in the Writers' Program at UCLA Extension.
+For many years I taught in the Writers' Program at UCLA Extension.
 I also travel to schools both in California and elsewhere in the country to talk about my books and what it is like to be a writer.
 In my spare time I like to play tennis, work in my garden, travel, watch movies, and spend time with my friends and family.

 To hear a short audio on how to pronounce my name from TeachingBooks.com click here .